Orbitale/TranslationBundle/README.md

 You can use your translator like before, in Twig, controllers or anything.

-If you already have translation files, Pierstoval's translator will find them and rely on the native translator to cache them and retrieve them.
+If you already have translation files, Orbitale's translator will find them and rely on the native translator to cache them and retrieve them.

 But if the translator does not find any translation, then it will search in the database, and if there is none, it will persist a new "empty" translation, for you to know that something has to be translated !